dobesv/banjo-lang/Readme.md

 Banjo is an experimental programming language for cross-platform development, particularly for video games.

-It's not unlike Monkey or haXe in its intended use, but with a different programming language design.
+It's not unlike Monkey, SkookumScript, or haXe in its intended use, but with a different programming language design.

 The design goals of this programming language are: